International Falcon Movement – Socialist Educational International: Current Presidium

-The Presidium is made up of the Secretary-General, President and two Presidium members from each region (Africa, Latin America, Middle East, Europe and Asia) to make a total of 12 members.
+The Presidium is made up of the Secretary-General, President, Vice President and one Presidium members from each region (Africa, Latin America, Middle East, Europe and Asia) to make a total of 8 members.
 Regional Representatives have one seat reserved for a woman and one seat reserved for a person under 30.
-The last elections were held in 2016.
+The last elections were held in May 2023.